-- The gunman topples over dead, having just been shot by a good guy we didn't realise was there - often either because we thought they were dead or otherwise incapacitated.
-Expect the gunman's fall out of frame to dramatically reveal the shooter behind him as well.
+- The gunman topples over dead, having just been shot by a good guy we didn't realize was there.
+Bonus points if the gunman's fall out of frame dramatically reveals the shooter behind him.

 - The bad guy two feet to the left of the hero topples over dead, because the gunman was a good guy after all, or has just come to some kind of understanding with the hero and is now their ally.
 Or, of course, it was The Blofeld Ploy.
 Can be used a subversion where the gunman just misses.

 - Also twice in Noir "Intoccabile Acte II".
 The first time a mook is firing into three small waterfalls where Kirika may be hiding; as he turns to face the third waterfall we hear a shot which turns out to be Kirika firing first.
 And when the Intoccabile appears to have stabbed Mirielle, it turns out that Kirika has shot her blade in half.

 - Code Geass ended the first season finale on this trope and, infuriatingly, didn't show the answer until the second episode of R2.
 Both Lelouch and Suzaku fired near-misses, at which point Suzaku charged in and knocked the gun out of Lelouch's hand, ending the standoff.

 - Done again at the tail end of R2, wherein Diethard is aiming a gun at Lelouch, we hear a gunshot, and then Diethard falls over, having been shot in the shoulder by the now-Geassed Schneizel.